kubedb/docs/docs/guides/solr/concepts/solropsrequests.md

 `spec.volumeExpansion` is an `optional` field, but it acts as a `required` field when the `spec.type` is set to `VolumeExpansion`.
 It specifies the necessary information required to expand the storage of the Solr node.
 It consists of the following sub-field:

-- `volumeExpansion.node` - specifies the desired size of the persistent volume for the Solr node running in combined mode (ie. `Solr.spec.topology` is `empty`).
+- `volumeExpansion.node` - specifies the desired size of the persistent volume for the Solr node running in combined mode (ie. `solr.spec.topology` is `empty`).
 - `volumeExpansion.overseer` - specifies the desired size of the persistent volume for the overseer nodes.
 - `volumeExpansion.data` - specifies the desired size of the persistent volume for the data nodes.
 - `volumeExpansion.coordinator` - specifies the desired size of the persistent volume for the ingest nodes.